Employment Relations Act 2000

 You could also call this:

-“Rules about adding or removing people from a case, fixing mistakes, and changing deadlines to make sure everything is fair”
+"Adding or removing people from a job court case, fixing mistakes, or changing deadlines"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.